 - 3 cloves garlic, roughly chopped

 - ½ cup walnuts*

 - ½ cup olive oil

 - Salt to taste

-Add all ingredients except for the oil to a food processor or blender and pulse several times.
+- Add all of the ingredients except for the oil to a food processor or blender and pulse several times.

 - Leaving the food processor (or blender) running, slowly add the olive oil until all ingredients are well combined.
 If the pesto is too thick for your blender to process, add a small amount of water until desired consistency is reached.

 - Use the beet pesto sauce in pastas, on pizza, sandwiches, burgers, and more!